CommitSamurai/odin-recipes/README.md

 # odin-recipes
 A website with interesting recipes.

-This is a simple HTML website linking to a few recipes outside of it.
-I used images to help the user decide if they want to check out the recipes they've never heard of.
-I've also separated the different types of foods (sweets, pastries, breakfast) into different webpages, to facilitate search.
+This is a simple HTML website containing some of my favorite recipes.
+I used images to help the user decide visualize the final product.
+I've also separated the different types of foods (sweets, pastries, breakfasts) into different webpages, to increase organization.